callumalpass/obsidian-biblib/README.md

 - Automatic creation of contributor links
 - Auto-fill citation data using DOI, URL, or ISBN via Citoid API
  - Citation.js parsing of BibTeX into CSL-JSON for seamless DOI, URL, and ISBN support
+- **Zotero Connector integration** - capture citations and PDFs directly from your browser with one click
+- Automatic PDF download and attachment from supported sites
 - Build bibliography files from your literature notes

 > [!NOTE]